ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/fairshare.md

 ### Fairshare

-We have "fairshare" systems on our clusters, which means that jobs have a "priority" score that is affected by the amount of CPU hours used in the past few weeks.
-If a group has used a large amount of CPU hours, their jobs are given a lower priority score and therefore will take longer to start if the cluster is busy.
+To ensure well-balanced access to cluster resources, we institute a fairshare system on our clusters.
+In practice this means jobs have a priority score that dictates when it can be run in relation to other jobs.
+This score is affected by the amount of CPU-equivalent hours used by a group in the past few weeks.
+The number of CPU-equivalents allocated to a job is defined as the larger of (a) the number of requested cores and (b) the total amount of requested memory divided by the default memory per core (usually 5G/core).
+If a group has used a large amount of CPU-equivalent hours, their jobs are given a lower priority score and therefore will take longer to start if the cluster is busy.
 Regardless of a job's prority, the scheduler still considers all jobs for backfill (see below).

 To see all pending jobs sorted by priority (jobs with higher priority at the top), use the following `squeue` command: